Jonte88/learningPHP/README.md

 ###

 <p align="left">1.
 Login Systems: Explore the intricacies of creating secure and user-friendly login systems, understanding authentication methods, and implementing best practices.<br><br>2.
 Security: Delve into PHP security practices to safeguard web applications against common vulnerabilities.
-Learn about input validation, SQL injection prevention, and other security measures.<br><br>3.
+Learn about input validation and other security measures.<br><br>3.
 Cookies and Sessions: Gain a solid understanding of managing user state with cookies and sessions.
 Implement functionalities that enhance user experience while maintaining security.<br><br>4.
 Basic Variables and Fundamentals: Master the fundamentals of PHP variables, data types, and syntax.
 Build a strong foundation for efficient PHP programming.</p>

 ###